tawi1/Tile-Prefab-Placer/docs/source/modes.rst

 ------------

 	.. note::
-		To start creating objects, select the object in the inspector, select the desired position to spawn and press the `E` button to create the object (you can change create :ref:`hotkey <hotKeys>` to whatever you want).
+		To start creating objects, select the object in the inspector, select the desired spawn position, and press the `E` key to create the object (you can change the create :ref:`hotkey <hotKeys>` to whatever you want).

-		Each edit mode has its own features, which are detailed below.
+		Each edit mode has its own special features, which are described below.

 .. _singleMode:

 Single Mode
 ------------

-``Single mode is used to position single objects.``
+``The single mode is used for the positioning of single objects.``

 `Single mode tutorial <https://youtu.be/wHtF12qiRgI>`_